"Adult" means a person at least 18 years of age.

 "Functionally impaired" means a person who has:

 substantial difficulty carrying out one or more of the essential major activities of daily living, such as caring for oneself, performing manual tasks, walking, seeing, hearing, speaking, breathing, learning, or working; or

 a disorder of thought or mood that significantly impairs judgment, behavior, capacity to recognize reality, or ability to cope with the ordinary demands of life.

-"Health authority" means the designated representative of the board of health as defined in Minnesota Statutes, section 145A.02, subdivision 2, to enforce public health codes.
+"Health authority" means the designated representative of the community health board as defined in Minnesota Statutes, section 145A.02, subdivision 5, to enforce public health codes.

 "Household member" means any person living in the adult foster home more than 30 consecutive calendar days in any 12 month period who is not a resident.

 "Household services" means activities taught to or performed by a caregiver for a resident such as cooking, cleaning, budgeting, and other household care or maintenance tasks.